 Consumption (C): Consumption represents the value of all consumer spending within an economy.
 An example of C would involve the purchase of any Australian produced consumer item.

 Investment (I): Investment expenditure represents the value of all the country’s investment spending.
-An example of I could involve an Australian business purchasing new capital equipment.
+An example of this could involve an Australian business purchasing new capital equipment.

 Net Exports (NX): Net Exports relates to the overall value of a respective nation’s exports, whilst subtracting imports, which in isolation, acts as a burden on GDP.
 An example of NX would be the value of all Australian Iron Ore exports to China.